Ukiyo-e Prints

 ようかい

-A ghost, demon, monster, goblin or spectre.
+A ghost, demon, monster, goblin or specter.

 The image to the left of the bloody ghost is a detail from a print by Kuniyoshi and was sent to us courtesy of E. - one of our favorite correspondents.
 Creepy isn't it.
 In a larger detail you could see the disgusting sores on the scalp of the ghost.
 Maybe later.
 By the way, in the full sized print the ghost appears to float through the air just like the poltergeist in their eponymous movie.